Commercial energy assessor

 You would carry out detailed inspections of properties including:

-- collecting information on their age, number of storeys and building type
+- collecting information on their age, number of floors and building type

 - identifying details of heating systems